ec-europa/europa-component-library/docs/conventions/component.md

 ## SCSS

-Apart from [rules that should be applied to all SCSS files](scss.md), there are some specifications for components:
+Apart from the [rules that should be applied to all SCSS files](scss.md), there are some specifications for components:

 ### Generic component